MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/confirm-payment-schedules-in-batch.md

 ms.dyn365.ops.version: 10.0.14
 ---

-# Confirm Asset leasing payment schedules in batch
+# Confirm Asset leasing payment schedules in a batch

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic walks through the process of confirming multiple payment schedules in a batch.
-Payment schedules are confirmed on a lease-to-lease basis or through the confirmation batch process.
-A journal entry can only be posted against a lease with a confirmed payment schedule.
-Confirming the payment schedule acts as a final approval of the financial information for the lease.
-All future changes of the financial information of the lease, such as payments and lease term, constitute a lease adjustment and should be processed that way.
+This topic explains how to confirm multiple payment schedules in a batch.
+Payment schedules are confirmed either on a lease-to-lease basis or through the confirmation batch process.
+A journal entry can be posted only against a lease that has a confirmed payment schedule.
+Confirmation of the payment schedule serves as a final approval of the financial information for the lease.
+All future changes to the financial information for the lease, such as payments and the lease term, constitute a lease adjustment and should be processed in that way.

-1. To confirm multiple payment schedules, open the **Confirmation batch** page (**Asset leasing > Periodic > Confirmation batch**).
+To confirm multiple payment schedules, follow these steps.

+1. Go to **Asset leasing \> Periodic \> Confirmation batch**.
-2. Click **Confirmation batch**.
+2. On the **Confirmation batch** page, select **Confirmation batch**.
-3. A parameter dialog will open.
-To filter which books to confirm, the user can select the specific lease group to confirm all the books of by selecting the group from the **Lease group** menu.
-You can also select specific books from the **Book ID** menu.
-To confirm all books, enable the **For all books** parameter.
+3. In the dialog box that appears, filter for the books that you want to confirm.

+    - To confirm all the books in a specific lease group, select the group in the **Lease group** field.
+    - To confirm specific books, select the books in the **Book ID** field.
+    - To confirm all books, turn on the **For all books** parameter.

-4. Information for the newly confirmed books will display on the **Confirmed books** page.
-Once the payment schedules are confirmed, the initial recognition journal entries can be posted against the leases.
+Information for the newly confirmed books is shown on the **Confirmed books** page.
+After the payment schedules are confirmed, the initial recognition journal entries can be posted against the leases.